tve/blog/content/2018/lp-wifi-esp8266-2.md

 [a few dozen more of the same...]
 ```

-It starts out with a TCP SYN ("Flags [S]") as expected and the back-to-back Acknowledgment packets
+It starts out with a TCP SYN (`Flags [S]`) as expected and the back-to-back Acknowledgment packets
 indicate that the monitoring adapter missed some packets but the odd part is the second TCP packet,
-which is a connection reset ("Flags [R]").
+which is a connection reset (`Flags [R]`).
 That's not expected.
-And the third appears to be a new
+And the third packet appears to be a new
 SYN for a fresh connection.

-Another oddity is that at the end the server (192.168.0.2) sends a pile of FIN packets ("Flags
+Another oddity is that at the end the server (192.168.0.2) sends a pile of FIN packets (`Flags
-[F]"), which indicates that the esp8266 has gone to sleep before the connection closed properly
+[F]`), which indicates that the esp8266 has gone to sleep before the connection closed properly
 and the server is trying to get an ACK for its FIN.
-So basically the server is left hanging trying to close the connection.
+So basically the server is left hanging trying to finish closing the connection.

 I then looked at a longer capture that shows multiple wake cycles and noticed that the esp8266
 uses the same source port (55779) each time!
 Now we can explain the connection reset: the server
 can't close the connection at the end of a wake-up cycle and the esp8266 then comes along at the next
 cycle with the same &lt;src IP, src port, dst IP, dst port&gt; combination.
 To the server this
-looks like a continuation of the TCP connection, which results in a protocol violation which the
+appears like a continuation of the not quite closed TCP connection, which results in a protocol
-esp8266 eventually resolves using a TCP reset.
+violation which the esp8266 eventually resolves using a TCP reset.

 Fortunately we can fix this little problem by setting the local port number before opening the
 connection using `WiFi.setLocalPortStart()` and then incrementing and remembering it in the RTC RAM.